gedejong/avida-wiki/List-of-actions.md

   parent_ft, parent is teacher, parent merit (out to 4 dec places) Using save_rebirth will save all possible columns (i.e. will save all save_groups + all save_avatars data even if those flags are off).
-Save canvas will save information about the canvas location, birth location, and canvas number used by the orgs.
+Save canvas [deprecated] will save information about the canvas location, birth location, and canvas number used by the orgs.
 If save_canvas is true, save_avatars will be set to false, save_groups will be set to true, and save_rebirth will be set to true.
 </li>
 </ul>
 &nbsp;